phac-nml/mikrokondo/docs/usage/usage.md

 Numerous steps within mikrokondo can be turned off without compromising the stability of the pipeline.
 This skip options can reduce run-time of the pipeline or allow for completion of the pipeline despite errors.
 ** All of the above options can be turned on by entering `--{skip_option} true` in the command line arguments to the pipeline (where optional parameters can be added)**

+- `--skip_read_merging`: Do not merge reads, if duplicate sample names are present the names will be made unique.
 - `--skip_abricate`: turn off abricate AMR detection
 - `--skip_bakta`: turn off bakta annotation pipeline (generally a slow step, requiring a database to be specified).
 - `--skip_checkm`: used as part of the contamination detection within mikrokondo, its run time and resource usage can be quite lengthy.